rancher/elemental-docs/versioned_docs/version-1.4/quickstart-cli.md

 You can now boot your nodes with this image and they will:

 - Register with the registrationURL given and create a per-machine `MachineInventory`
-- Install Elemental Teal to the given device
+- Install SLE Micro to the given device
 - Reboot

 ### Selecting the right machines to join a cluster